TabClustPFN: A Prior-Fitted Network for Tabular Data Clustering: Additional results

 \section{Additional results}

 This section provides additional experimental results.
-Median ARI and NMI values on the evaluation sets are reported in Sec.~\ref{app:median_ari_nmi_group_by_difficulty}, followed by ranks of methods with known $K$ on synthetic data (Sec.~\ref{app:synthetic_rank_true_k}), representation visualizations for the full dataset (Sec.~\ref{app:representation_visualization}), pairwise method comparisons on real-world benchmarks (Sec.~\ref{app:pairwise_win_rate}), and detailed real-world results grouped by knowledge of the number of clusters (Sec.~\ref{app:rank_group_by_knowledge_on_k}).
+We first report median ARI and NMI values on the evaluation sets (Sec.~\ref{app:median_ari_nmi_group_by_difficulty}) and ranks of methods with known $K$ on synthetic data (Sec.~\ref{app:synthetic_rank_true_k}).
+We then provide a controlled comparison with Cluster-PFN (Sec.~\ref{app:cluster-pfn}), representation visualizations (Sec.~\ref{app:representation_visualization}), statistical significance tests (Sec.~\ref{app:significance}), pairwise real-world comparisons (Sec.~\ref{app:pairwise_win_rate}), cardinality calibration results (Sec.~\ref{app:calibration}), and real-world results grouped by knowledge of $K$ (Sec.~\ref{app:rank_group_by_knowledge_on_k}).